 Communication about attendance is also an essential part of the teacher-student relationship.
-If a student is not going to be able to attend a lesson, he or she must notify the teacher or the office.
-Teachers are not required to make up student absences.
-On occasion, however, with proper notification a makeup lesson may be arranged.
+If a student is not going to be able to attend a lesson, he or she must notify the teacher or the registrar.

 Students pay tuition regardless of their attendance.
 Students must notify the registrar before any absence, but this does not exempt the student from payment.
 Missed lessons as a result of student absences are not made up or credited.
 Faculty may make up faculty absences during make up week or at a previously approved time by the registrar.
 All lessons and classes are non-transferable and must be used within the quarter for which they were purchased.

 While we encourage students to attend all of their lessons, classes, and ensembles, an ill child or adult will not perform well and may expose others to communicable illnesses.
 If a child is sneezing, coughing and/or sick enough to stay at home from school, please do not send your child to music lessons.
 Having sick children at CMC creates a hardship for faculty, staff and the community.